Takaovi/AutoJack/README.md

 ## Miten käyttää?
 1. Muokkaa asetuksia sopivaksi
 2. Paina F8 näppäintä aloitaaksesi
-3. Painamalla F8 näppäintä uudestaan lopettaa hyppimisen
+3. Painamalla F8 näppäintä uudestaan voit lopettaa hyppimisen

 ## How to use?
 1. Edit the settings to your liking